 The PSHE Association has developed a lesson planning tool which offers guidance on in the steps in planning an engaging and effective PSHE education lesson plan.
 It provides a framework teachers can use to clarify their thinking before they write a detailed session or lesson plan.
 It highlights the thought process that teachers may find helpful to follow when planning a lesson and developing its objectives.
 This lesson planning tool is appropriate for teachers in both primary and secondary schools.

-There isn’t currently any initial teacher training in PSHE education as a route into PSHE teaching in the same way as someone could train to be a mathematics teacher for instance, though the importance of properly trained and prepared PSHE teachers can’t be underestimated given the complex nature of the issues covered in the PSHE curriculum.
+The importance of properly trained and prepared PSHE teachers can’t be underestimated given the complex nature of the issues covered in the PSHE curriculum.
+However, there isn’t currently initial teacher training in PSHE education as a route into PSHE teaching in the same way as someone could train to be a mathematics teacher for instance.

-Whilst primary teachers will teach all curriculum subjects, virtually all secondary PSHE education teachers start off with a different subject specialism and have either chosen to move to specialise in PSHE or have been asked by their school to teach it.
+Whilst primary teachers will teach all curriculum subjects including PSHE education, virtually all secondary PSHE education teachers will have trained in a different subject specialism and have either chosen to move to specialise in PSHE or have been asked by their school to teach it.
 Whatever the route, training is key, and the PSHE Association offers a wide range of CPD training options, including our highly acclaimed one-day workshops as well as bespoke Inset sessions for staff teams in schools and support by phone or email to Association members.
+Those new to the PSHE lead role are advised to attend our ‘Effective leadership and management of PSHE education’ course (or if completely new to PSHE education, then start with ‘Understanding PSHE education’ for a thorough grounding in best practice.

 I've been asked to co-ordinate PSHE education in my school.
 Where do I start?